Texas-Robotics-Academy/markdown/in_person/programming_decisions.md

 `if` statements evaluate conditions. **if** something is true, do one thing; **else** do something else.

+Syntax of an `if` statement:
-Put the **conditional clause**, which is the logical expression we are checking, in parentheses after the word "if".
+* Put the logical expression we are checking in parentheses after the word `if`.
 Then put all of the code that we want the computer to execute *if* the conditional clause is true inside of curly braces.
-After an `if`, we can put an `else if`. `else if` works exactly the same as an `if` but is only checked by the computer if the first `if` statement is false.
-We can also put an `else` after an `if` or `else if`, which is the code that is executed if all of the previous `if` and `else if` statements are false.
+* We can put an `else if` after an `if`. `else if` works exactly the same as an `if` but is only checked by the computer if the first `if` statement is false.
+* We can put an `else` after an `if` or `else if`. `else` is executed if all of the previous `if` and `else if` statements are false.

 Here is an example of a simple `if` statement use case: